 When a user wants to send cryptocurrency, whether it’s to pay for an upcoming trip or buying a new watch, they input the destination wallet’s public key and the amount of crypto they wish to send.
 The process is reversed when a user instead wishes to receive crypto.
 Anytime cryptocurrency moves out of a wallet, the transaction must be “signed” using the private key.
 How that crucial step happens depends on the type of wallet you use.

-The best non-custodial wallet for buying, storing, swapping and spending crypto
+The best self-custody wallet for buying, storing, swapping and spending crypto

 Cold Wallets vs Hot Wallets